-In Section 1 Excellence non-technical language understandable by non-specialists should be used to explain the need for the project.
-Several aspects will be assessed in Section 1, such as the novelty, the relevance and the timing of the proposed idea and the challenge that the approach represents.
-It is also in the section that convincing figures, research data, statistics to support ideas and approach should be used.
+In Section 1 Excellence language understandable by non-specialists should be used to explain the need for the project.
+Jargon should be avoided.
+Several aspects will be assessed here, such as the novelty, the relevance and the timing of the proposed idea and the challenge that the approach represents.
+Figures, research data, and statistics can and should be used to support the ideas and the approach described in this section.